Massive cuts to education in Pennsylvania budget

 1 August 2011

-Massive cuts in public education, universities and other social programs where among the major items in a $27.15 billion dollar budget passed by the Pennsylvania state legislature and signed into law by Republican Governor Tom Corbett.
+Massive cuts in public education, universities and other social programs were among the major items in a $27.15 billion budget passed by the Pennsylvania state legislature and signed into law by Republican Governor Tom Corbett.

 The budget contains a series of draconian cuts especially targeting education.
 Corbett has made it very clear that he wants to cripple education on both the K-12 and university levels.